hydroper-jet/lang/spec/1.0/source/src/jetdoc.md

 ### @eventType

-The `@eventType` tag supplements the `@event` tag by specifying either:
+The **@eventType** tag supplements the **@event** tag by specifying either:

-* The class that represents the event.
+* The class that represents the event object.
-* A constant that identifies the event.
+* A constant that identifies the event, where the base class represents the event object.

 The class or constant reference inherits the surrounding scope.